-Private mergers and acquisitions in Switzerland: overview, Practical Law Country Q&A Share sale Income tax participation relief.
+Income tax participation relief.
 The participation relief applies to capital gains from a disposal of a qualifying participation (at least 10% of the nominal share capital or reserves) by a corporate shareholder, provided that the holding period of at least one year is met.
 The corporate income tax liability will be reduced by the ratio between the net participation income (taking into account administrative and financing costs) and the total net profit.

-Income tax: tax privileges.
-Holding companies are exempt from cantonal/communal income taxes in general and capital gains realised on the sale of shares are only taxable at federal level, where the participation relief may apply.
-However, capital gains derived from the sale of the majority of shares in a real estate company are still taxable.
-Asset sale See above, Share sale.
+See above, Share sale.

 29. Are other taxes potentially payable on a share sale and an asset sale?

+VAT

-VAT The sale of shares is exempt from VAT.
+The sale of shares is exempt from VAT.
 The sale of assets is basically subject to VAT at 7.7%.

 The notification procedure may apply in a transfer of all or part of the business assets under the Swiss Merger Act, and provided that both the seller and the buyer are taxable persons for Swiss VAT purposes.
 If the conditions for the notification procedure are met, the tax liability is fulfilled by reporting the transaction to the Swiss Federal Tax Administration instead of payment of the VAT.

-The notification procedure is mandatory if the transfer is between related persons and if the VAT charge exceeds CHF10,000.
+The notification procedure is mandatory if the transfer is between related persons or if the VAT charge exceeds CHF10,000.
 If the CHF10,000 threshold is not met, the notification procedure is optional.

-Swiss withholding tax If the buyer acquires a Swiss company and may benefit from a more advantageous tax treaty rate than the rate which was applicable to distributions to the seller, the "old reserve practice" may apply.
+Swiss withholding tax

+If the buyer acquires a Swiss company and may benefit from a more advantageous tax treaty rate than the rate which was applicable to distributions to the seller, the "old reserve practice" may apply.
 This means that for subsequent dividend distributions, the prior (higher) tax treaty rate will still apply to those freely distributable reserves which already existed at the time of the transaction.